wp-plugins/team-rosters/readme.txt

 8. CSV File Import Screen

 == Changelog ==

+= 3.0.1 =
+* Tweaked two calls (one in mstw-team-rosters.php and one in includes/mstw-team-rosters-admin.php) to prevent WARNINGS.
+(Easily fixed by setting WP_DEBUG to false in wp-config.php.)
+* Restructured the include files (filenames and function calls) to prevent conflicts with other MSTW plugins.

 = 3.0 =
 * Added a filter by team to the "All Players" table on the admin screen (screenshot-1).